EnterpriseDB/sslutils/README-RPM.sslutils.txt

 Purpose: Generates a default certificate revocation list.
 Param 1: Path to CA certificate.
 Param 2: Path to CA private key.
-Param 3: The validity days of generated certificate, 3650 days by default
+Param 3: The validity (in days) for the generated certificate, 3650 days by default
 Returns: The CRL.